-The policy will be reviewed annually, as a minimum by the Directors in consultation with the Head of Compliance and amended as required by law should new legislation come into force or to ensure it remains relevant and appropriate to the organisation.
+The policy is aligned with the minimum requirements of the RSK Group policies and will be reviewed annually, as a minimum by the Directors in consultation with the Head of Compliance and amended as required by law should new legislation come into force or to ensure it remains relevant and appropriate to the organisation.
 This has been endorsed by the Management team at Global Rail Construction Limited who take direct responsibility for its execution.

-Signed on the 29th October 2022 for and on behalf of Global Rail Construction Limited.
+Signed on the 24th June 2024 for and on behalf of Global Rail Construction Limited.

-Signed: //.

 M G Lombardelli

 Managing Director

 FMP/DOC/001